NVIDIA-Merlin/Merlin/examples/quick_start/scripts/inference/README.md

 Exporting an ensemble graph consists of the following steps:

-- load saved workflow
+- loading saved workflow
-- load saved ranking model
+- loading saved ranking model
-- generate ensemble graph
+- generating ensemble graph
-- export the ensemble graph models and artifacts
+- exporting the ensemble graph models and artifacts

 These steps are taken care of by `inference.py` script when executed (please see the `Command line arguments` section for the instructions).